FREE CHRISTIAN REPRINT ARTICLES

-Perhaps this is an apt time to have a fresh look at China, this enormously vibrant, supremely productive country, when our fickle attention is focused on the unfolding events in Syria and the aftermath of the momentous awakening of Arabs.
-The world is well placed to seriously evaluate China, for her history of involvement in the developing world is profound and well documented, and to examine China is to see a country teeming with visionaries, entrepreneurs, pioneers and whose people are resilient, friendly, approachable and inherently decent.
+Perhaps this is an apt time to have a fresh look at China, this enormously vibrant, supremely productive country, when our fickle attention is focused on the annual ritual of events at the United Nations and the momentous awakening of Arabs in the unfolding of their revolution at the same time as the world is mired in economic choppy waters.
+The world is well placed to seriously evaluate China, for her history of involvement in the developing world is profound and well documented, and to look at China is to see a country teeming with visionaries, entrepreneurs, pioneers and who are resilient, friendly, approachable and inherently decent.

-China has earned her place in the sun and her arrival on the big stage is universally recognized.
-Certain media corporations, which hitherto were known more for their lukewarm response to newsworthy items emanating from that country, are now highlighting even mundane news stories on a regular basis.
-The British Broadcasting Corporation has gone one step further and recently broadcast "special programmes on China titled The Chinese Are Coming" referring to her economic superpower standing and how it impacts the rest of the world.
-All across the world formerly hostile news media are reluctantly showcasing China because, like it or not, China makes compelling news.
-When an 800 pounds gorilla comes into the room everybody takes notice just as surely as every jungle animal is hyper aware when the king of beast arrives on the scene.
+One of the yardsticks by which a country is measured, or seem to have arrived on the big stage is when certain media corporations, which hitherto were known more for their lukewarm response to newsworthy items emanating from that country, start highlighting even mundane news stories on a regular basis.
+The British Broadcasting Corporation has gone one step further and recently broadcast special programmes on China titled The Chinese Are Coming referring to her economic superpower standing and how it impacts the rest of the world.
+All across the world formerly hostile news media are reluctantly showcasing China because, like it or not, China makes news.
+When an 800 pound gorilla comes into the room, everybody takes notice just as surely as every jungle animal is hyper aware when the king of beast arrives on the scene.

-So what is it about China that makes it seize the world's headlines with such frequency and intensity?
-Here one could quote the things you would find in any encyclopedia entry on China but that would tell only part of the story, important though that is, and a lot of perceptions, equally important, would be excluded.
-China is vastly more than the country that invented paper-making, the compass, printing and gunpowder as well as a raft of ancient technologies for she has stellar achievements across all ranges of human endeavor and can boast of the greatest thinker and social philosopher of his day and perhaps of the ages; none other than the visionary Confucius.
+So what is it about China that makes it grab the worlds headlines with such frequency and intensity?
+Here one could quote the things you would find in any encyclopedia entry on China, but that would tell only part of the story, important though that is, and a lot of perceptions, equally important, would be excluded.
+China is vastly more than the country that invented paper-making, the compass, printing and gunpowder as well as a raft of ancient technologies for she has stellar achievements across all ranges of human endeavor and can boast of the greatest thinker and social philosopher of his day and perhaps of the ages; none other than Confucius.

-First and foremost it must be remembered that China is a developing nation and shall retain that status for some time to come.
+First and foremost, it must be remembered that China is a developing nation and shall retain that status for some time to come.
 From the time of her hard-fought liberation in 1949 she has grappled with national development virtually unaided and has majestically and methodically elevated herself to the pinnacle as the most important country in the world economically.
-China is the stable rock on which the financial world stands and if she looses confidence in the US dollar, and dumps her holding in disgust, then the dollar collapses and the world is plunged into financial cataclysm worse even than the great depression.
-The world is hyper-conscious that China does not need the US dollar but the US dollar mightily and desperately needs China.
-All of this from a country that has not yet hit full stride, in fact has just got started, and is on course to outstrip the USA in a few short years on the way to an economy with a GDP far in excess of the European Union and the USA combined.
+China is the stable rock on which the financial world stands and if she loses confidence in the US dollar, and dumps her holding in disgust, then the dollar collapses and the world is plunged into financial cataclysm worse even than the great depression.
+The world is hyper-conscious that China does not need the US dollar, but the US dollar mightily and desperately needs China.
+All of this from a country that has not yet hit full stride, in fact, has just gotten started, and will outstrip the USA in a few short years on the way to an economy with a GDP far in excess of the European Union and the USA combined.

-Not only is China seen as a benevolent collaborator, she is highly regarded as a peaceful, non-militaristic, non-interfering partner that draws the ire of Old Europe and her allies but is embraced and loved by every country in Africa, and to some extent the Caribbean and South America as well as the people (as opposed to their governments) of the developed world.
+Not only that China is seen as a benevolent collaborator, she is highly regarded as a peaceful, non-militaristic, non-interfering partner that draws the ire of Old Europe and her allies, but is embraced and loved by every country in Africa, and to some extent the Caribbean and South America as well as the people (as opposed to their governments) of the developed world.
 It is this magnificent attitude, that China will not interfere or become entangled in the internal politics of other countries, that sets China apart from all others and has earned her this sobriquet; enigmatic.
-Should she be so inclined China could effect regime change anywhere for she certainly has the finances and power to do so but that is not her style.
-China prefers, and this seems to be an indispensible part of her political philosophy to let "the people" choose whomever thy want and stand ready to give assistance if requested.
+Should she be so inclined China could effect regime change anywhere since she certainly has the finances and the power to do so but that is not her style.
+China prefers, and this seems to be an indispensable part of her political philosophy to let the people choose whomever they want and stand ready to give assistance if requested.
 This attitude creates win-win situations universally and, like a well-loved uncle, is welcomed and embraced joyfully.

 The arms and breast of silver represented the conjoined kingdoms of two people: the Medes of northern Persia and the ethnic Persians down south, together referred to as Medio-Persia, and this empire defeated and overthrew the Babylonians and ruled much of the then known world from 539 BC to 333 BC.
 Present day Iranians are the Persians of old.